Queensland University of Technology Brisbane Australia Skip bannerSkip to content A university for the real world - Manual of Policies and Procedures

 2.2.2 Cash shortages and surpluses

-The Associate Director, Accounting Services, and Associate Director, Student Business Services, are required to investigate all material losses in accordance with S42 of the Financial Management Standard 1997 , and to make a written report and recommendations to the Corporate Finance Director.
-Should such a report indicate that a loss may have been due to an offence under the Criminal Code or any other Act or law, the Corporate Finance Director is required to notify the police and the Auditor-General in writing.
-Where official misconduct by a member of the University is indicated, the Corporate Finance Director is required to notify the Registrar who shall notify the Crime and Misconduct Commission.
+The Director, Finance Operations, and Associate Director, Student Business Services, are required to investigate all material losses in accordance with Financial and Performance Management Standard 2009 Sections 21 and 22, and to make a written report and recommendations to the Executive Director, Finance Resource Management.
+Should such a report indicate that a loss may have been due to an offence under the Criminal Code or any other Act or law, the Executive Director, Finance Resource Management is required to notify the police and the Auditor-General in writing.
+Where corrupt conduct by a member of the University is indicated, the Executive Director, Finance Resource Management is required to notify the Vice-President (Administration) and University Registrar who shall notify the Crime and Corruption Commission.

 Approval to write off cash shortages is in accordance with the delegated authorities to write off assets – see Appendix 3 .